Search

 Brain Tumor Awareness Month

 Hi - I am Zach and a brain tumor survivor!
 I was treated at CHOC back in 2017 when I was diagnosed with a ganglioglioma.
 Being in an out of the PICU and overcoming numerous obstacles through an incredible team has inspired me to share my story and raise money for those who need it.
+Please help me support CHOC Neurosurgery by making a contribution to my fundraiser and sharing this page with your family and friends.
+Every dollar raised will advance CHOC's Neurosurgery department!
+Additionally, you can ask me how you can get involved too.
+Together, we can make a difference!

 MAY